orsonteodoro/oiledmachine-overlay/README.md

 linking issues when LLVM CFI is being used.
 LLVM CFI requires LTO to work.
 There may be issues with static-libs.
 If problems are encountered with static-libs, the package should either disable static-libs or the static-libs recompiled with with Clang only.
-This is too prevent any link-time issues or intermediate representation (IR) or LTO bytecode incompability since LTO will use that information to IPO optimize (or finish compiling) in link phase.
+This is to prevent any link-time issues or intermediate representation (IR) or LTO bytecode incompability since LTO will use that information to IPO optimize (or finish compiling) in link phase.
 The eclass will require that -ffat-lto-objects be not used to speed up linking